Measuring Claude Code ROI and Scaling Beyond Day One: The Productivity Paradox

 Josh Anderson, an engineering leader who built a production app with Claude Code, describes the core challenge: "After 50 years in this industry, we still can't get requirements right every time.
 AI doesn't fix this—it amplifies it."
 AI exposes organizational friction that was hidden when developers moved slowly.
 If your review process was already slow, AI just makes the queue longer.

-The first rule of Claude Code adoption: fix your bottleneck before you scale.
+The first rule of Claude Code adoption: find your real bottleneck before you scale anything.
 If reviews are the constraint, invest in async review practices.
 If architecture is, codify standards in CLAUDE.md and hooks.
-If testing is, automate gates.
-Then Claude Code multiplies everything downstream.
+If testing is, automate the gates.
+Claude Code multiplies whatever is downstream of the constraint — so if you scale it without moving the constraint, all you've multiplied is the queue.

 The Five-Tier Metrics Framework: Measuring What Matters